-Mesothelioma is an aggressive, incurable, and rare cancer caused by asbestos exposure.
-Over 100,000 Americans have died from mesothelioma in the past 30 years, including over 30,000 U.S. veterans.
-VA benefits are available for veterans diagnosed with malignant mesothelioma, including disability and VA health care.
+Mesothelioma is an aggressive and rare cancer caused by asbestos.
+More than 100,000 Americans have died from mesothelioma in the past 30 years, including more than 30,000 U.S. veterans.
+VA benefits are available for veterans diagnosed with mesothelioma, including disability and VA health care.

-Mesothelioma is a cancer that affects the mesothelium, the thin layer of tissue that covers most internal organs.
-It is typically caused when asbestos fibers get stuck in the linings of major organs.
+Mesothelioma is a form of cancer that affects the mesothelium — the thin layer of tissue that covers most internal organs.
+It is typically caused when asbestos fibers become stuck in the linings of major organs.

 Mesothelioma can develop in the linings of the: